Preliminary Medicine Program

 of residency and offers a foundation on which to build your career.
 We emphasize

-evidence-based Medicine, clinical problem-solving, and a scientific method.
+evidence-based Medicine, clinical problem-solving, and the scientific method.

 Residents rotate through the same hospitals as the Internal Medicine residents.
 The first year of all of the Medicine Programs has the same unique experiences, including opportunities in scholarly activities, Personal and Professional Development, and the Clinical Skills Program.
 Please refer to our Program Highlights section.